Aviah/one-click-django-polls-tutorial/tutorial_part1.md

 # Django Tutorial Part 1: Create the Polls App

-T
+This is the 1st part of the tutorial.
+Before you start make sure you reade the [intro](README.md)

-## Start the django Polls tutorial
+## Start the Django Polls Tutorial

-When adding new code, like new apps, features, bugfixes etc, you always have to keep the master stable.
-Deployment just pushes master to production, so as long as the master is stable, you can experiment and develop freely, and still safely deploy.
+When you add new code, like new apps, features, bugfixes etc, use a separate branch, and keep the master branch stable.
+Then, to deploy you just push master to production.
+As long as the master is stable, you can experiment and develop freely on other branches, and safely deploy with the master branch.

-So we start with a new branch.
+So, to add the polls app start with a new branch.

-**Make sure you are in the site_repo directory.**
+**Make sure you are in the `site_repo` directory:**

-Then:

 	you@dev-machine: git branch polls-app
 	you@dev-machine: git checkout polls-app